Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6lPmum6YM3Y.md

 ### Transcript

-> next question um who will be hosting oh yes answer this actually um we yeah i guess maybe we didn't say this specifically but we won't be hosting any dedicated servers uh conference day won't be you all can host them yourselves
+> next question, who will be hosting oh yes answer this actually, we yeah i guess maybe we didn't say this specifically but we won't be hosting any dedicated servers, conference day won't be you all can host them yourselves